Millennials · Personal Growth

 You want to know that you can safely stop if there are any issues on the road.
 You can’t do that if you stick too close to the driver in front of you.

-Human beings aren’t designed to go too fast but our cars are designed to shoot forward!
-You should always be looking ahead.
+Humans aren’t designed to go too fast, but our cars are designed to shoot forward!
+It would be best if you always were looking ahead.

-So many accidents on the road can be avoided if people just have a little more situational awareness!
+So many accidents on the road can be avoided if people have a little more situational awareness!
+You have to be aware when on foot.
+If you want to protect yourself, be sure to invest in some keychain weapons, too.

 Stay Aware of What Is Happening Around You

-When you are driving, you need to keep looking at the entire picture on the road.
-You need to always be aware of your movement vs the movement of other people.
+When driving, you must keep looking at the entire picture on the road.
+You always need to be aware of your movement vs. the movement of other people.

-Driving isn’t something you can just do and not think about other drivers and passengers around you.
-You’re required to be attentive when you are driving if you want to keep your license and your life!
+Driving isn’t something you can do without thinking about other drivers and passengers around you.
+You must be attentive when driving to keep your license and your life!

 Always Have An Escape Plan

 Did you know that defensive drivers need to have an escape plan?
-If you want to be one of the safest drivers on the road, you have to have a plan to handle yourself should the worst happen.
+If you want to be one of the safest drivers on the road, you must have a plan to handle yourself should the worst happen.

 What would you do if a tire blew out?
 Or if you spun out of control?
-There are plenty of things that you can’t control on the road, and you can’t control them all.
+You can’t control many things on the road, and you can’t prevent them all.

 However, you can control how you react.